Auberge d'Italie: Hospitaller rule

 Auberge d'Italie was the third Italian auberge to be built in Malta.
 The first auberge was built in Birgu in the 1550s, on the site of an earlier building which had been used by the Langue of Italy.
 Following the transfer of the capital city from Birgu to Valletta, a second auberge was built in the centre of the new city in 1570–71.
 This building was eventually incorporated into the Grandmaster's Palace, and the present auberge began to be built in Strada San Giacomo (now Merchants Street).
 The original designs of both Valletta auberges were made by the Maltese architect Girolamo Cassar.

 There is no documentation recording the construction of the third Auberge d'Italie, but work began in 1574 and the building was inaugurated in September 1579.
 When the first floor was completed, construction of the rest of the building was suspended, but it soon became clear that the building was too small.
-On 25 August 1582, the decision to built a second floor was taken.
+On 25 August 1582, the decision to build a second floor was taken.
 Master mason Gio Andrea Farrugia was responsible for the construction, but he died before the project was completed.
 Construction continued throughout the 1580s, and was completed in around 1595.
 Apart from Cassar and Farrugia, several other architects and master masons were responsible for the construction of the auberge, including the engineer Francesco Antrini.

 The Langue of Italy also built the Church of St. Catherine adjacent to the auberge.
 Construction of the church began in 1576, and it was enlarged and modified in 1683 and 1710.

 Some repairs were made in 1604 by Alessandro Stafrace, after cracks appeared in part of the Main Hall.
 The auberge had an entrance facing a square in South Street, but this was blocked in 1629 when the square was built up (the square was recreated in 2012 as Jean de Valette Square).
 Historian Giovanni Bonello suggests that this was the main entrance of the auberge, although it might have just been a side entrance.
 In 1649–50, a mezzanine was built beneath the Admiral's Room, and a large room at the rear of the building was converted into four shops in 1654.
 The archives were constructed in 1678.

 A major renovation of the auberge in the Baroque style began in 1680.
 The façade was remodelled by Mederico Blondel, and a third floor was constructed at the expense of Grand Master Gregorio Carafa.
 An ornate centrepiece with a trophy of arms containing a bust of Carafa was added above the main entrance.
 The trophy was sculpted by Raymond de La Fage out of marble taken from the ruins of the Temple of Proserpina, an ancient Roman temple in Mtarfa which had been discovered in 1613.